 Training transfer and learning transfer are often used synonymously.
 The two terms describe the same transfer process.

-The transfer gap describes a situation in which training participants have acquired new knowledge and skills after events, but do not apply this knowledge or behavior in practice.
+The transfer gap describes a situation in which training participants acquire new knowledge and skills after events, but do not apply this knowledge or behavior in practice.
 The content learned and practiced in the seminar room is not implemented in the workplace.
 Various influencing factors contribute to the transfer gap.
 Transfer security describes all measures to support the transfer process.

 Common transfer obstacles

-In the order clarification, you should find out if all participants are attending your event voluntarily.
+In the order clarification, you should find out whether all participants are attending your event voluntarily.
 If this is not the case, then you can prepare for the new situation.
 Dealing with unmotivated participants is an art in itself.

 Participants are unprepared.